weaveworks/weave-gitops-enterprise/docs/explorer-indexer.md

 Searching by label means that:

-1. explorer api accepts searches by label
+1. Explorer api accepts searches by label
-2. explorer ui offers filtering by label
+2. Explorer ui offers filtering by label
+3. Explorer UI offers customisation for better user experience

-we will be using the following template:
+We will be using the following template:

 ```go
     &gapiv1.GitOpsTemplate{